rcano/sps/README.md

 -------------

 I just finished defining all the rules from the spec but in an almost automatic way, but they wont work since the rules in the spec don't mind LL parsers at all.
-Right now imports, literals, and simple declaration (with blocks) works (at least what was tested, see tests).
+Right now imports, literals, and simple declaration (with blocks) works (at least what was tested, see tests), control flows, pattern matching (mostly, except for direct type match) works too.

 What was not tested:
  * lambdas
- * function (declaration and usage)
+ * function (declaration)
  * Template defintions (classes, traits, objects)
  * Everything else I haven't specificly noted before.